naglienso/naglienso.github.io/README.md

 We have the console to our right which will help us to modify and craft our specified payloads and test them in Cross Origin Communication, initiated by clicking on the "Exploit" Button.

-## Known Issues
-due to browser extension limitations there are some known issues
-1. Using posta with alot of tabas might lag, we recommend dedicated browser
-2. Sometimes you might need ot refresh the page
-3. posta wont be enabled to inject itself in some cases (For example with data:uri)

 # Authors
 Chen Gour Arie<br>